integrated-frustration/integrated-frustration.github.io/projects/drone/_posts/2021-07-22-troubleshooting.md

 ### My GPS signal is poor!

-This is most likely because of interference or the GPS does not have direct line of sight with the sky.
-The interference from camera modules, radio receivers, FCU’s, etc can quickly and severely deteriorate GPS accuracy.
-To understand why this happens we recommend seeing this link.
-To solve this we recommend using a GPS mount to move the module as far away from other electronics as possible.
-As for direct line of sight, never fly indoors if using GPS navigation your signal will be weak at best.
+This is most likely because of eletromagnetic interference.
+Alternatively, your GPS may not have a direct line of sight with the sky.
+The interference from the Camera/Radio Receiver/FCU/etc can quickly and severely deteriorate GPS accuracy.

+Use a GPS mount to move the module as far away from other electronics as possible.
+Avoid flying indoors if you want to use GPS navigation since your signal will likely be very weak.
+{:.rec}

 [ESCError]: https://forum.flitetest.com/index.php?threads/esc-constant-beep-no-solution.39196/
 [DF13]: https://www.aliexpress.com/item/32718835617.html?spm=a2g0o.search0304.0.0.5d91529e94SY3E&algo_pvid=9ae26a45-bb46-4851-b06a-39f6129bf055&algo_exp_id=9ae26a45-bb46-4851-b06a-39f6129bf055-0